laravel/docs/verification.md

         return view('auth.verify-email');
     })->middleware('auth')->name('verification.notice');

 The route that returns the email verification notice should be named `verification.notice`.
-It is important that the route be assigned this exact name since the `verified` middleware [included with Laravel](#protecting-routes) will automatically redirect to this route name if a user has not verified their email address.
+It is important that the route is assigned this exact name since the `verified` middleware [included with Laravel](#protecting-routes) will automatically redirect to this route name if a user has not verified their email address.

 > {tip} When manually implementing email verification, you are required to define the contents of the verification notice view yourself.
 If you would like scaffolding that includes all necessary authentication and verification views, check out the [Laravel application starter kits](/docs/{{version}}/starter-kits).